-Mitch previously worked as a patent agent at a local patent prosecution firm, where he drafted and prosecuted patent applications before U.S. Patent and Trademark Office (USPTO).
-He also specialized in conducting patent searches, which honed his ability to assess patentability, product landscape, and infringement risk.
+Before law school, Mitch worked as a patent agent, where he focused on drafting and prosecuting patent applications before the USPTO.
+He also specialized in patent searching, which honed his ability to assess patentability, product landscape, and infringement risk.
 His work spanned many areas, from implantable medical devices to food manufacturing processes.

 Mitch has volunteered with the LegalCORPS Inventor Assistance Program and drafted a non-provisional patent application for a solo inventor.

-In his spare time, Mitch enjoys aviation, working on cars, and coaching high school quiz bowl.
+In his spare time, Mitch enjoys aviation and coaching high school quiz bowl.

 University of Minnesota Law School